alextur94/springboot-rest-api/README.md

-# springboot-rest
+# Simple web-project on Spring Boot
-A simple Spring Boot REST application with working database (mysql) and query
+I wrote backend.
+Used REST API and Spring Security